 - 4 columns – 1/3

 - 6 columns – 1/2

 - 7 columns – 7/12

 - 9 columns – 3/4

 - 12 columns – 1/1

 Width and Responsiveness

-For each set of width you have an option to set the Offset and Width of the column.
-The options available on these two settings are like the one available in the Width option in the Responsive Options Tab.
+The options available on Offset and Width settings are like the ones available in the Width option in the Responsive Options Tab.